 - Better Resale Position.
 The improved comfort, lower utility bills and improved durability of a properly installed insulation barrier can translate into higher resale value than less efficient homes.

 Types of Insulation

 Builders have many choices for the types of insulation they use.
 All insulation can be effective if it is properly installed and coupled with a continuous air barrier.
 Insulation materials are rated according to their ability to resist heat flow.
 This thermal resistance rating is commonly known as an “R-value.”
-The higher the R-value, the better the material is at resisting heat flow.
+The higher the R-value, the better the material is resisting heat flow.
 ENERGY STAR-qualified homes can include one or more of the following types of insulation:

 Batt Insulation is typically made from mineral fiber (fiberglass or rock wool) and manufactured in blankets of various sizes and thicknesses.
-Batt insulation is typically fitted between studs, joists, and beams and should fill the wall, floor or ceiling cavity without any gaps, voids or compression.
+Batt insulation is typically fitted between studs, joists, and beams and should fill the wall, floor or ceiling cavity without gaps, voids or compression.